 “Key to its success is building passenger, regulatory and market confidence,” Lunt continues.

-“Open to everyone, we hope our new virtual museum will help build trust and momentum for future AV services in the UK.”
+“Open to everyone, we hope our new virtual museum will help build trust and momentum for future autonomous vehicle services in the UK.”

 Other members involved in the consortium include Heathrow, Axa, UWE Bristol (University of the West of England), YTL Developments and Burges Salmon.